bradwestness/bradwestness.github.io/_posts/2024/2024-04-07-organizing-your-code-to-minimize-the-blast-radius.md

 I was recently listening to an episode of the [.NET Rocks podcast with guest Steve "Ardalis" Smith](2024-04-07-organizing-your-code-for-minimal-blast-radius) and Steve articulated an issue I've tried to highlight in code reviews many times in the past in a very succinct way that I loved: you want to organize your code in such a way as to minimize the "blast radius" when you inevitably make a change.

 Without prescribing any specific architecture, let's assume you've got some kind of onion layer or n-tier pattern going (I think [three is the magic number](https://brad.westness.cc/2014/10/13/peach-driven-development/), myself).

+### The Happy Path

 For this post, we'll assume a basic ecommerce store style user-product-order-orderitem system.

 The naive, happy path might look something like this: